For many years, the American Cancer Society

 and other health organizations have recommended mammograms as one of the first lines of defense against breast cancer

 -- allowing for early diagnosis, and in turn, more effective and successful treatment.

 Sentara Northern Virginia Comprehensive Breast Center, which includes three locations: Sentara Northern Virginia Medical Center, Sentara Lake Ridge and the Sentara Mammography Van, has been designated a Breast Imaging Center of Excellence by the American College of Radiology (ACR) and is also accredited by the National Accreditation Program for Breast Centers (NAPBC).

-A diagnostic mammogram is performed when a women experiences symptoms such as a lump, nipple discharge or an abnormal screening mammogram.
-A diagnostic mammogram can take more pictures of and magnify the problem area so that your doctors can make a more thorough evaluation and start a treatment plan.
+When a women experiences symptoms such as a lump, nipple discharge or an abnormal screening mammogram, a diagnostic mammogram can take more pictures of and magnify the problem area so that your doctors can make a more thorough evaluation and start a treatment plan.

 The National Cancer Society recommends that all women over 40 have an annual mammogram.
 Women under 40 who are at higher risk for breast cancer because of family history or past breast cancer, should talk to their doctors about earlier mammograms, additional tests or more frequent exams.

 Sentara Northern Virginia Medical Center is an officially approved MQSA facility.
 The Mammography Quality Standards Act (MQSA) is a federal law that regulates all mammography facilities validated by inspectors to assure that a facility meets all quality standards under governance of the Food and Drug Administration (FDA).
 To meet these standards, this act requires regular testing and maintenance of mammography equipment.

 The MQSA also ensures that the people involved in your care are trained to provide high quality exams and must maintain annual continuing education so that they remain up to date on the latest mammography technology.